Manual Handling in Hospital Settings Understanding Injuries and Their Causes

 • Storage: Avoid storing heavier items above shoulder height as this can increase strain on the shoulders and spine.

-• Lighting: Poor lighting can obscure hazards and impede safe handling practices.
+• Lighting: Poor lighting can obscure hazards and impede safe handling practises.

 • Temperature and Humidity: Extreme temperatures or high humidity can reduce physical performance and increase fatigue.